How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white and purple, caplet-shaped, bilayer, film-coated tablet, debossed with "rph" on the white side and plain on the purple side, contains methocarbamol 500 mg and ibuprofen 200 mg.
+Each white and purple, caplet-shaped, bilayer, film-coated tablet, debossed with "rph" on the white side and plain on the purple side, contains 500 mg of methocarbamol and 200 mg of ibuprofen.
 Nonmedicinal ingredients: pregelatinized starch, maize starch, sodium starch glycolate, microcrystalline cellulose, povidone, sodium lauryl sulphate, FD&C Blue No. 2, ferric oxide (red), stearic acid, magnesium stearate, colloidal silicon dioxide, and aquarius BP 19008 (contains hypromellose and polyethylene glycol).

 How should I use this medication?